 Too much alcohol can harden the arteries and restrict blood flow.
 Keep alcohol consumption to a minimum, and your blood circulation will improve.
 Alcohol also increases blood pressure, and this is critical to avoid if you already have poor circulation.
 In addition to the other health benefits of reducing your alcohol intake, quitting this habit can significantly improve your circulation, blood pressure, and general heart health.

 Stand Up and Move!

 Sitting for extended periods is detrimental to your circulation.
 Instead of sitting at your desk for eight straight hours a day, get up at regular intervals.
 Every hour, be sure to get up and walk around.
 You can even work standing up if you want to get the circulation flowing even more.
 If this is not an option for you, be sure to pause at regular intervals, several times per day, to keep the blood flowing and prevent blood clots from forming.

 Can Poor Circulation Be Reversed?

 In many cases, poor circulation is the result of poor lifestyle habits.
 It is not a permanent condition.
-You can work towards improving your blood circulation with the regular intake of healthy foods, regular exercise, and natural supplements designed to stimulate blood flow, reduce blood pressure, and improve general cardiovascular health.
+You can work towards improving your blood circulation with the regular intake of healthy foods, regular exercise, and natural health supplements designed to stimulate blood flow, reduce blood pressure, and improve general cardiovascular health.